The Courage to Reinvent Ourselves

 Don’t be afraid to do things differently, and don’t think too much about the consequences.
 That’s a lot of satisfaction in just doing the right thing and letting the consequences unfold.”

 To follow this piece of advice takes confidence — in myself, in our positioning, in our process.
 There are many directions I could guide the business; I’m choosing one that matters.
-I am more confident than ever that what we do for our clients makes a difference — not only for their causes, but to the lives of people who are connected to those causes.
-The path I’m following is not an either/or path, but a synthesis of what I’ve learned and of Aespire’s strengths and expertise.
+I am more confident than ever that what we do for our clients makes a difference — not only for their companies, but to the lives of people who work for them and whom they serve.

 My “aha!” moment came from Blair: